Legion-Expansion/Legion-Expansion/README.md

 ## Commiting

 1. Don't commit broken stuff to MASTER... develop, text and fix in your local, a branch or your own fork.
-2. Run format.py on your files with correct PA_PATH so you don't commit unnecessary white spaces changes
+2. Run format.py on your files with your PA_MEDIA_PATH in papaths.py so you don't commit unnecessary white spaces changes
 3. Fix any MISSING FILE refernces in the format.py output